lm3nitro/Projects/Proxy/PolarProxy/Part 1-PolarProxy Install.md

 curl --insecure --connect-to www.netresec.com:443:127.0.0.1:10443 https://www.netresec.com/
 ```

-I wantd to sniff live traffic on the lookback interface to see if the packets are going to the proxy on port 10443.
+I wanted to sniff live traffic on the lookback interface to see if the packets are going to the proxy on port 10443.

 ![Pasted image 20240409184100](https://github.com/lm3nitro/Projects/assets/55665256/eb18e7e0-78d7-47d4-92f1-1dda6600028b)

-At the same time, PolarProxy is also saving the encrypted packets for fruther analysis.
+At the same time, PolarProxy is also saving the encrypted packets for further analysis.
 I copied the pcap from the default directory: /var/log/PolarProxy/ to my home directory temporarily.

 ![Pasted image 20240409184908](https://github.com/lm3nitro/Projects/assets/55665256/68b084e2-6038-4871-8419-a5c10998b0fc)